 When I finally fell back down to earth off my lofty perch, I discovered I had grown much, much smaller.

-For four plus years – from the moment the guy in the elevator served me with divorce papers to the thud of my child’s apartment door behind me drumming in our separation – my life was brimming with optimism.
+For four plus years – from the moment the guy in the elevator served me with divorce papers to the one note funeral oratorio of my child’s apartment door slamming behind me – my life was brimming with optimism.
 Futurist talking heads convinced the world that women and men of tomorrow will not be like women and men of the past.
 Women in droves were already abandoning their aprons and vacuum cleaners to venture into the world of jobs and careers.
 It struck me as more than plausible to expect men to stake out new territory too.
 It seemed inevitable that the world would be making room for a brave new kind of Father.
 I invested all my chips on that bet.

 Nevertheless – despite residing on that high plane – I put my very own signature on the bottom line of a formal Separation Agreement that reeked of backward looking.
 I was now just another divorced Dad on New York’s Upper West Side.
 Smelling of the odor of defeat.
 Four years of righteous sacrifice trying to be a path-breaker left almost no traces.